 A misconstrued social media post can jeopardize your chances even if you rightfully deserve to receive compensation for your disability.
 Whether you are applying for disability for diabetes, depression, anxiety, or any other condition, you will have to qualify according to the listings.

-Contact our disability lawyers if you have any questions about how specific social media posts may affect your benefits.
+Contact our new jersey disability lawyers if you have any questions about how specific social media posts may affect your benefits.
 Our team understands how the system works and can alert you to any actions that may jeopardize your claim.
 In addition, we can work with the SSA on your behalf to ensure that your application for benefits includes all of the required documentation.

 Wednesday : 9am–5pm